FRANCK: Piano Quintet in F minor

 MOZART: Piano Concerto No.10 in E-flat major, K.365/316a

-Khatia Buniatishvili, Gvantsa Buniatishvili piano, Keller Quartet (András Keller, Zsófia Környei piano, Gábor Homoky viola, László Fenyő cello)
+Khatia Buniatishvili, Gvantsa Buniatishvili piano, Keller Quartet (András Keller, Zsófia Környei violin, Gábor Homoky viola, László Fenyő cello)

 Conductor: András Keller